caian-org/caian.org/site/content/geocities/thoughts/_posts/2020-01-23-some-independence.md

 ---
 layout: 90s
-title: some independence
+heading: some independence
-heading: Logs
+title: ''
 is_post: true
 ---